onecommons/unfurl/docs/jobs.rst

 :secrets: Sensitive artifacts (e.g. certificates).
 They are vault encrypted in the repository.
 :tasks: Transient generated configuration files (excluded from repository).

-Below is an example showing the directory of a simple ensemble with one resource templates (ec2compute) that has been deployed once (with a job id of A41VNXbB).
+Below is an example showing the directory of a simple ensemble with one resource templates (ec2compute) that has been deployed once (with a `job id<changeids>` of A41VNXbB).

 |  ├── ensemble.yaml
 |  ├── changes